quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## QUIC Transport Parameter

-The following entry in {{transport-parameters}} has been proviosnally added to the "QUIC Transport Parameters" registry under the "QUIC Protocol" heading.
+The following entry in {{transport-parameters}} has been requested to be provisionally added to the "QUIC Transport Parameters" registry under the "QUIC Protocol" heading.

 Value                        | Parameter Name.   | Specification